 The UW ADRC offers one-year development projects that use its resources to advance the understanding, diagnosis, and/or treatment of Alzheimer’s disease.
-In the 2022- 2023 period, the UW ADRC aims to fund 3-4 projects of up to $50,000 each.
+In the 2022- 2023 period, the UW ADRC will fund 3-4 projects of up to $50,000 each.
 At least two awards will be reserved for junior applicants (Postdoctoral fellows with appropriate senior collaborators or junior faculty up to the rank of Assistant Professor).
-Funds would be awarded for a one-year project period, 5/1/2022 through 4/30/2023.
-The proposed project must be feasible within this time frame .
+Funds are awarded for a one-year project period, 5/1/2022 through 4/30/2023.
+The proposed project must be feasible within this time frame.

 The Development Projects program replaces and extends the former Pilot Award program, and is closely linked to our new Research Education Component.
 The currently funded ADRC Development Projects are listed here: